Healthink/PIC/README.md

 /buildpic/mysql  --with sql script to import PIC dataset into MySQL and create index on datatables

-/pic-doc --The source code of PIC document website
+/pic-doc --the source code of PIC document website

 /pic-website  --the source code of PIC website include the visulization solution of PIC